Bowerbird: Behaviour and ecology

-The Ailuroedus catbirds are monogamous, with males raising chicks with their partner, but all other bowerbirds are polygynous, with the female building the nest and raising the young alone.
+The Ailuroedus catbirds are monogamous, with males raising chicks with their partners, but all other bowerbirds are polygynous, with the female building the nest and raising the young alone.
 These latter species are commonly dimorphic, with the female being drabber in color.
 Female bowerbirds build a nest by laying soft materials, such as leaves, ferns, and vine tendrils, on top of a loose foundation of sticks.

 All Papuan bowerbirds lay one egg, while Australian species lay one to three with laying intervals of two days.
 Bowerbird eggs are around twice the weight of those of most passerines of similar size – for instance eggs of the satin bowerbird weigh around 19 g as against a calculated 10 g for a passerine weighing 150 g.
 Eggs hatch after 19 to 24 days, depending on the species and are a plain cream color for catbirds and the tooth-billed bowerbird, but in other species possess brownish wavy lines similar to eggs of Australo-Papuan babblers.
 In accordance with their lengthy incubation periods, bowerbirds that lay more than one egg have asynchronous hatching, but siblicide has never been observed.

 Bowerbirds as a group have the longest life expectancy of any passerine family with significant banding studies.
 The two most studied species, the green catbird and satin bowerbird, have life expectancies of around eight to ten years and one satin bowerbird has been known to live for twenty-six years.
 For comparison, the common raven, the heaviest passerine species with significant banding records, has not been known to live longer than 21 years.